alex-reardon/PPMI_merge/README.md

 * `Analytic_Cohort` denotes whether the subject/visit is designated a member of the official PPMI analytic cohort.

-* brain related variables are denoted with left / right as well as
+* Brain related variables are denoted with left / right as well as
     * area, thk (thickness ) or vol (volume)
     * DSD (instead of left/right) indicates dominant side disease

-* for mtl regions, we have (EC is entorhinal cortex):
+* For mtl regions, we have (EC is entorhinal cortex):

 | anatomy         |
 |--------------|